← All services Service

 • Structures where the family remains highly active but professional management also carries significant weight…

-Therefore, when it comes to generational transition, what is needed is not a standard prescription but a framework tailored to each family.
 In designing this framework, Orhan Erkut also draws on the academic literature he has studied for many years.
-When examining family businesses and successor preparation studies written since the 1960s, and reviewing both successful and unsuccessful cases, he sees the same common pattern:
+When examining family businesses and successor preparation studies written since the 1960s, he sees the same common pattern:

 Most families start looking for solutions only after the problem has already emerged.
 Yet the real need is for an early, structured approach before the problem surfaces.